bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-6.md

 In the next session, we will

-* Dive deeper into different types of data
+* Dive deeper into different types of data,
-* Introduce projections
+* Introduce projections,
-* Go over the concept of joining spatial and non-spatial data
+* Go over the concept of joining spatial and non-spatial data,
-* Review the different file types you might encounter when making a map
+* Review the different file types you might encounter when making a map, and
-* Have a closer look at the LMEC Public Data Portal and learn about metadata
+* Have a closer look at the LMEC Public Data Portal.